alinush/6.824-lecture-notes/l04-more-primary-backup.md

  - lots of clients
  - lots of storage servers ("tractservers")
+ - lots of bandwidth between any two servers
+ - data is stored in blobs
+   + addressed by 128bit IDs
+   + further split into tracts
+     - numbered from 0
+     - 8MB sized
  - partition the data
  - master ("metadata server") controls partitioning
  - replica groups for reliability
+ - tract table locator (TLT) stores a bunch entries
+   + in a `k`-replicated system, each entry has `k` tractservers
+ - how to find where a tract `t` for blob `b` is?
+   + compute TLT entry as `(h(b) + t) mod len(tlt)`
+     - and you'll get a list of servers in that entry
+   + blob metadata is _distributed_ and NOT stored in the TLT
+ - how to write a tract from a blob?
+   + look it up as described above
+   + send write to all servers in TLT entry
+   + only acknowledge write to client if _all_ servers replied
+ - how to read a tract from a blob?
+   + look it up as described above
+   + send read to _a random_ server in the TLT entry

 ### Why is this high-level design useful?